Skip to main content

 DebugBear monitoring dashboard

-Real-user monitoring can give you detailed insights into how different visitor segments experience page speed across your website.
+Real-user monitoring (RUM) can give you detailed insights into how different visitor segments experience page speed across your website.
+Unlike Google's CrUX data that's aggregated over 28 days, RUM analytics provide real time data on your web performance.

 RUM INP dashboard